Commitments

 Objective:

 UNICEF is committed to uplift children’s rights, bolster humanitarian data preparedness and strengthen country data systems by further engaging with youth to co-develop responsible technologies, national systems and policies that align with their rights and interests.
-This inclusive approach empowers children and young people to directly influence the systems and practices affecting them; as well as stakeholders managing their data, such as governments and tech companies, through a social license to operate
+This inclusive approach empowers children and young people to directly influence the systems and practices affecting them; as well as stakeholders managing their data, such as governments and tech companies, through a social license to operate.

 There might also be situations in which data may result in adverse human rights impacts, while also saving lives.
 Embedding data governance fit for children in all deployed systems will strengthen humanitarian preparedness ‒ as the responsible systems previously introduced can be maintained during emergencies and integrated by governments whose national systems were disrupted.
 This work therefore also provides an opportunity for applied country data system strengthening that reflects the children’s needs, and institutionalises responsible practices by design.